 Greek Corinth Pegasus Silver Stater 345-307 BC (120)

 The rarity of a beautifully centered Corinthian Pegasus is well known to collectors.
 This exquisite ancient Greek silver coin is a rarity among rarities.
-The coin is encircled with Canadian source diamonds, creating the perfect frame to this miniature piece of ancient art.
+The coin is encircled with Canadian source diamonds, creating a sparkling frame to this miniature piece of ancient art.

-On the back of the coin is the goddess Athena in a Corinthian helmet pushed back from her face.
-Trophy behind Athena.
+On the back of the coin is a classical representation of the goddess Athena wearing a Corinthian helmet pushed back from her face.